Decorative background for title

 That led us to play worse at certain points and made that phase harder for us, we had several enrages at 2% and below before calling for sleep the day before we finished the encounter!
 Our prog strategy for the Exaflares was also not ideal and once the secret easy strat gets publicized the last phase should be a lot easier for other groups!
 I personally liked the Dragoon Nidhogg phase a lot as it was a strong consistency check for the player.
 The Double Dragons phase was also a close favorite as it was a nice breathing room phase for tanks who barely had anything to do in that phase, haha!

-We've all read the checkpoint memes.
-What was your first reaction to seeing a checkpoint in an Ultimate fight?
 The first thing that crossed my mind was “How much of a mechanic hell this fight is to need a checkpoint 3 minutes in?” and after a few days of prog “is the “under 20 minutes” they said during the live letter counting the phase 1 or not”.

 lol.